You’ll notice when you look over lists of the greatest games of all time, plenty of them are RPGs.

-Fortunately, that isn’t the case for all of them.
+…but that isn’t the case for ALL of them!
 While most of the games on this list are the first in a series, most of the sequels of them are available on modern systems as well.

 2. Phantasy Star